hvsouza/CAEN_Digitizer/README.md

-#+STARTUP: inlineimages
-#+STARTUP: showeverything
-#+OPTIONS: toc:nil        (no default TOC at all)
-* CAEN DIGITIZER
+# CAEN DIGITIZER

 Author: Henrique Vieira de Souza, APC – Paris

 henriquevieira.souza@gmail.com

-* Table of Contents :toc:
+# Table of Contents     :toc:
-#+TOC: tables

-* Introduction
+# Introduction

 This documents servers do clarify and help the data acquisition with the CAEN digitizer.
-All the softwares and drivers are availabe at [[http:://caen.it][caen.it]].
+All the softwares and drivers are availabe at [caen.it](http:://caen.it).

 The acquisition is done with Wavedump, a free software distributed by CAEN.
 The versions modified by the me have two minor implementations: (1) continuous writing will save only 10,000 waveforms and stop and (2) one can change the number of points per waveform saved, this decreases the sampling rate from 2 ns to 4 ns, for example, by skipping one point.